kineticgar/game.netplay/Readme.md

 ...
 ```

 With these dependencies in place, the add-on can be built.
-Use the CMake command above, or use this command to copy add-ons to your Kodi source tree:
+Use the CMake command for kodi-platform above, or use this command to copy add-ons to your Kodi source tree:

 ```shell
 cmake -DCMAKE_BUILD_TYPE=Debug \